How your body prepares to breastfeed:

-Every mother-baby pair has their own breastfeeding relationship that matures with each feeding.
-Here’s a typical timeline of what’s often experienced when breastfeeding.
+Every mother and baby has their own breastfeeding relationship that matures with each feeding.
+Here’s a typical timeline of what the two of you may experience.

 Week 1: Frequent feedings

-You’re more comfortable because she’s latching on better, your position is more comfortable, and milk production should be well on its way.
+You'll become more comfortable because your little one latches on better, your position is more comfortable and milk production should be well on its way.
 This will also be about the time of your baby's first growth spurt, so be prepared for an increased feeding demand.